 There have been many changes to family travel since the start of the worldwide pandemic.

 In order to manage attendance and limit the number of its daily guests, reservations are now required to visit any of Walt Disney World’s 4 theme parks.

 Gone are the days of massive crowds arriving at a walk-up ticket counter to purchase Disney theme park tickets.

-A significant Disney change, face coverings continue to be one of the many ways to keep your family healthy while traveling.
+In summary, it is now up to you if you want to count face-coverings as one of the ways to keep your family healthy while traveling.

-Understanding Disney FastPass+ secrets used to be key in a successful Disney World ride strategy
+Understanding Disney FastPass+ secrets used to be the key to a successful Walt Disney World touring plan.